Filter Options

 What are my chances of seeing the Big Five?

 “You’ll have a very good chance of seeing all of the Big Five (elephant, lion, buffalo, rhino and leopard) and much more on an 8-day safari in Kenya.
 Where you go is important though as some parks and reserves offer better chances to see certain animals.
 Even then, every safari is different and there is no way of predicting exactly what you’ll see; there are no guaranteed sightings.
 The Masai Mara NR is home to the Big Five, but you’ll need to stay in the remote Mara Triangle part of the reserve to have a decent chance of seeing black rhino.
 Another option is to schedule an overnight stop at Lake Nakuru National Park, where you should see plenty of rhinos, en route to the Mara.
 The Laikipia reserves, including Ol Pejeta Conservancy, offer great Big Five wildlife viewing too.
 Rhinos are particularly common here, and all big cats are regularly seen.
-Tsavo East National Park is also home to the Big Five, and elephants are prolific, but you might struggle seeing rhino and leopard here.
+Tsavo East and Tsavo West National Parks are, together, also home to the Big Five, and elephants are prolific, but you might struggle seeing rhino and leopard here.
 Even if you don’t get to spot all of the Big Five, you’ll definitely get to see a good variety of animals on your holiday.
-Quality sightings are in the end more rewarding than chasing the Big Five, so never let it dominate your thinking.”
+Quality sightings are, in the end, more rewarding than chasing the Big Five, so never let it dominate your thinking.”

 6